+44 (0) 28 2587 8650

 NI Planning Permission - Farm Buildings

-NI Planning Permission for Farm Buildings: You do not always need planning permission to carry out development on a farm holding.
+You do not always need planning permission to carry out development on a farm holding.
 Certain development on a farm holding is deemed to be permitted development.
 This includes works for the erection, extension or alteration of a building which are reasonably necessary for the purposes of agriculture.
-However the development must comply with certain requirements set out in the relevant legislation.
-Generally speaking planning permission is not required for changes to the inside of buildings, or for small alterations to the outside Read More...
+Read More...

 Planning Permission NI for Farm Buildings: